New Scotty Litter

 Be The First To Like This

-AKC registered Scottish Terriers to be born about Nov 15.
-Vet ultrasound shows 5 or 6 pups -- will do further examination.
+AKC registered Scottish Terriers born Nov 22.
 Brindle mom and Black dad are our own dogs.
-This will be the second litter.
-First puppies were beautiful two wheaton and two black, two male and two female.
+Two black females, two black males, and two brindle males.
 Accepting reservations with refundable deposit.
 Specify desired color and sex, first deposit received gets first choice, or will be offered next available option.

 Items Included: Will include AKC pedigree of parents, vet exams and first puppy shots, guarantees, DNA test results of parents.